Best Gluten-Free Grain Alternatives

 Rice, whether its white or brown, black, long grain or short is ALWAYS gluten free.
 I prefer brown rice because it's a wholegrain and is a good carb.
 It doesn’t cause your blood sugar levels to rapidly rise and it keeps you feeling fuller for longer.

-Unfortunately, I believe this product is only be available in Australia (sorry to my international girls!!).
+Unfortunately, I believe this product is only available in Australia (sorry to my international girls!!).
 You can have gluten-free Weetbix as a yummy breakfast alternative for oats in the morning.
 Most large Australian supermarkets should stock them such as Coles and Woolworths but you can also purchase them on their website!